BenchR267/blog/content/post/Exams.md

 +++

-Since I'm currently right before **examination period** time at my studies, I'd like to take a moment to talk about something I **learned** during the development of a task for my university.
-While the task itself wasn't that **exciting**, I think the overall principle is very nice!
+Since I am currently right before **examination period** time at my studies, I'd like to take a moment to talk about something I **learned** during the development of a task for my university.
+While the task itself was not that **exciting**, I think the overall principle is very nice!

 The tool is a **framework** for developing new programming languages!
 Its name is [**Xtext**](http://www.eclipse.org/Xtext/).
 While I will propably never use it, I like the **idea** behind it.